-- the seating arrangement for learners must ensure there can be no cheating or collusion between them - all learners must be facing the same way (except for some on-screen testing) - each learner must be a minimum of 1.25 metres (centre to centre) in every direction from the next learner's workspace - seating plans should be completed for the delivery of tests and retained for external quality assurance purposes - if on-screen testing is being used, each workstation must be isolated by a minimum space of 1.25 metres (measured from the nearest outer edge of one screen to the next) unless the monitors are positioned back-to-back
+- the seating arrangement for learners must ensure there can be no cheating or collusion between them - all learners must be facing the same way (except for some on-screen testing) - each learner must be a minimum of 1.25 metres (centre to centre) in every direction from the next learner's workspace - seating plans should be completed for the delivery of tests and retained for external quality assurance purposes - if on-screen testing is being used, each workstation must be isolated by a minimum space of 1.25 metres (measured from the nearest outer edge of one screen to the next) unless the monitors are positioned back-to-back - under certain circumstances 1.25 metres may not be far enough to prevent learners seeing the work of others, intentionally or otherwise

-- under certain circumstances 1.25 metres may not be far enough to prevent learners seeing the work of others, intentionally or otherwise - privacy screens can be used.
-The aim is to make sure that no learner's work can be seen by others - there must be a place for the invigilator to sit with clear view of all learners - maximum ratio is 1 invigilator to 30 learners - there should be no material on the walls that would provide help to learners - all learners must have a clear view of examination signage and a clock - SFJ Awards must be made aware of assessment venues in advance - substitutes cannot be used, unless there has been an emergency, such as fire - centres must record any such emergency and notify SFJ Awards at the first possible opportunity - trainers who have delivered the training and/or practical assessments to learners must not invigilate or be in the room when the learners take their exam - training centres need to think about all potential conflicts of interest and have an appropriate policy in place - all invigilators must receive an induction explaining the role of invigilation and its policies and procedures - training centres must maintain a register which must be signed by the invigilator to confirm that they have received this induction. - all test papers must be stored securely in a lockable safe - if a lockable safe is not available a suitable lockable cabinet/ storage unit kept in a secure location is acceptable - this cabinet/storage unit should only be accessed by appropriate personnel and records of key holders should be kept - all test papers must be transported securely to and from the training centre and any satellite centre where tests are administered - the centre must have an appropriate policy to support this - SFJ Awards, the SIA, and qualification regulators retain the right to make spot checks to ensure that exam conditions are being maintained.
+- privacy screens can be used.
+The aim is to make sure that no learner's work can be seen by others - there must be a place for the invigilator to sit with clear view of all learners - maximum ratio is 1 invigilator to 30 learners - there should be no material on the walls that would provide help to learners - all learners must have a clear view of examination signage and a clock - SFJ Awards must be made aware of assessment venues in advance i.e. the assessment venue must be approved by SFJ Awards and must only take place in approved locations - substitutes cannot be used, unless there has been an emergency, such as fire - centres must record any such emergency and notify SFJ Awards at the first possible opportunity - trainers who have delivered the training and/or practical assessments to learners must not invigilate or be in the room when the learners take their exam - training centres need to think about all potential conflicts of interest and have an appropriate policy in place - all invigilators must receive an induction explaining the role of invigilation and its policies and procedures - training centres must maintain a register which must be signed by the invigilator to confirm that they have received this induction. - all test papers must be stored securely in a lockable safe or password protected on a secure platform in the case of online assessment - if a lockable safe is not available a suitable lockable cabinet/ storage unit kept in a secure location is acceptable - this cabinet/storage unit should only be accessed by appropriate personnel and records of key holders should be kept - all test papers must be transported securely to and from the training centre and any satellite centre where tests are administered - the centre must have an appropriate policy to support this - SFJ Awards, the SIA, and qualification regulators retain the right to make spot checks to ensure that exam conditions are being maintained.